 Twice a year during the trekking off-season, EWN offers an intensive four-week Female Trekking Guide Training Program.
 The average age of the participants is 20 and, for optimal results, the maximum group size is 40 trainees.
-The objective is to have participants from different regions of Nepal and for the first six months of the paid apprenticeship scheme a hostel facility is provided for disadvantaged women from rural areas (Karnali Region, Everest, and Langtang).
+The objective is to have participants from different regions of Nepal and especially disadvantaged women from rural areas (Karnali Region, Everest, and Langtang).

 EWN’s 4 week intensive course includes:

 • Basic English Conversation

 • Leadership and Team Building

 • Cross-Cultural Communication

 • Women’s Issues

 Trainees undergo an intensive four-week program on technical and conversational English, which also covers a broad range of topics including First Aid (HIV-AIDS, STD, women’s health issues), leadership, women’s rights, trekking information, environment, history, geography, and culture.

 The training also emphasizes ecological awareness and conservation, including water sanitation and waste management.
 As participants develop into adventure tourism professionals, they communicate the ecologically sound practices they learn at EWN to their clients.
 For example they promote iodine purification methods, rather than relying on mineral water with its attendant plastic bottles which litter the Himalayas.